Ipshita-Chatterjee/Ipshita-Chatterjee/README.md

 Third-year B.Tech student building structured web applications with a focus on clarity, backend logic, and practical system flow.

-I’m particularly interested in how applications work beyond the interface — authentication, database design, API integration, and organized data handling.
-My approach to development is methodical and detail-oriented, shaped by both hands-on web projects and academic research experience.
+I’m particularly interested in how applications work beyond the interface — authentication, database design, API integration, and organized data handling. <br> My approach to development is methodical and detail-oriented, shaped by both hands-on web projects and academic research experience.

 Currently strengthening my JavaScript fundamentals and deepening my understanding of real-world system design.